manudeepsinha/manudeepsinha/README.md

 Hi, I'm Manudeep Sinha 👋
-I'm a Java Full Stack Developer at TCS, with 2 years of experience in software development.
+I'm a GenAI Engineer at TCS, with 3+ years of experience in software development.
 I graduated🎓 from UIT, Barkatullah University, Bhopal, India with a degree in Computer Science.
 I love working with databases and have experience in developing and maintaining database-driven applications for financial institutions.

 🚀 My Skills
-Java
-Spring Framework
-HTML/CSS/JavaScript
+Python (of course!)
+NLP
+NLG
+GenAI
+GPT
+LLM
+GAN
+ChatBots
 SQL
 Git